sudosnok/RAPILite/README.md

 to actually fetch the data from Reddit, making this `load` call a coroutine

 ---
-The `.load()` coroutine can also take a `comments` kwarg as a bool, setting this to false drastically improves speed, since no limits are placed on comment loading yet
+The `.load()` coroutine can also take a `comments` kwarg as a bool, setting this to True entails many api calls to each post the url could see, potentially taking a minute or more

+Its for this reason that you should only set `comments=True` if the url provided was a url to a specific post

+Due to the exponentially increasing number of API calls to fetch the whole comment history

 ---
 Example 1;